 What kinds of animals do you take in?

-The Fox Valley Humane Association will NEVER turn away a companion animal in need.
+The Fox Valley Humane Association aims to help as many animals as possible, for this reason we focus on accepting at risk strays and easier to place animals.
 We help dogs, cats, horses, llamas, goats, rabbits, guinea pigs, birds, ferrets, small rodents, reptiles and many other companion animals.
 Please call us at 920-733-1717 if you have questions concerning an animal.

 Who do I call if the shelter is closed?